L1ZLe/React-ToDo-List/README.md

 **Project Name:** React ToDo List

 **Description:**
 React ToDo List is a web application built using React.js, showcasing my proficiency in working with React.
 It allows users to add, remove, and manage tasks effortlessly.
 Each task can include a name, date, and reminder, providing a comprehensive solution for organizing daily activities.
+The tasks are stored in a JSON file named db.json, ensuring that they remain intact even when the page is refreshed.

 **Badges:**
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)